ripienaar/free-for-dev/README.md

   * [Icon Horse](https://icon.horse) – Get the highest resolution favicon for any website from our simple API.
   * [Iconoir](https://iconoir.com) – An open-source icons library with thousands of icons, supporting React, React Native, Flutter, Vue, Figma, and Framer.
   * [Icons8](https://icons8.com) — Icons, illustrations, photos, music, and design tools.
 Free Plan offers Limited formats in lower resolution.
 Link to Icons8 when you use our assets.
-  * [Invision App](https://www.invisionapp.com) - UI design and prototyping tool.
-Desktop and web apps are available.
-Free to use with one active prototype.
   * [landen.co](https://www.landen.co) — Generate, edit, and publish beautiful websites and landing pages for your startup.
 All without code.
 The free tier allows you to have one website, fully customizable and published on the web.
   * [Quant Ux](https://quant-ux.com/) - Quant Ux is a prototyping and design tool. - It's completely free and also open source.
   * [lensdump.com](https://lensdump.com/) - Free cloud image hosting.